 The 2026 FIFA World Cup is available in Tanzania on TBC, Azam TV, DStv.

 Yes.
-BBC iPlayer (UK) and SBS On Demand (Australia) both stream all 104 World Cup matches completely free.
-Both services are geo-restricted but a VPN such as NordVPN (https://nordvpn.com) unlocks them from Tanzania.
+SBS On Demand (Australia) streams all 104 World Cup matches completely free, and BBC iPlayer with ITVX (UK) carries the full tournament between them.
+These services are geo-restricted but a VPN such as NordVPN (https://go.nordvpn.net/aff_c?offer_id=15&aff_id=149286&url_id=902) unlocks them from Tanzania.
 Get NordVPN - 74% Off

 The 2026 FIFA World Cup kicks off on June 11, 2026 and runs through to the final on July 19, 2026 at MetLife Stadium in New Jersey, USA.